 Aircraft Powerplant Technology Schools in Louisiana

-In 2020-2021, 41 students earned their Aircraft Powerplant Technology/Technician degrees in LA.
+48 students earned Aircraft Powerplant Technology/Technician degrees in Louisiana in the 2021-2022 year.

 In this state, Aircraft Powerplant Technology is the 57th most popular major out of a total 119 majors commonly available.